LTUC/amman-dotnet-401d2/README.md

 The ASP.NET curriculum focuses on the following learning outcomes

-1. Fundamentals of the C# language and Object Oriented Programming
+1. Fundamentals of C# and the .NET Framework
+1. Object-Oriented Programming
 1. REST API Development
 1. Entity Framework
 1. Authentication and Authorization using the Identity Framework